Let's Talk Toofers & Doggie Dental Facts (Part 1 of 2)

 Lastly, we will endeavor to win your trust.

 We are a company that makes plant-based, complete and balanced foods for dogs.
 We strongly believe in the power of animal-free, plant-based nutrition for dogs and its potential impact on our dogs' health and longevity.
 Therefore, we will be biased.
 To have bias is to be human.
-We will endeavor to do our very best to navigate that bias with integrity, care and regard in the future as we share our perspective on industry opinions and studies.
+We will endeavor to do our very best to navigate that bias with integrity, care, research and regard in the future as we share our perspective on industry opinions and studies.
 We commit to win your trust and that means we will be transparent in every way humanly possible.